 Step-by-Step Guide for Securing ADHD Accommodations at School

-8 straightforward steps – from requesting a school evaluation to monitoring accommodations – to help parents develop the best IEP or 504 Plan possible.
+8 straightforward steps — from requesting a school evaluation to monitoring accommodations — to help parents develop the best IEP or 504 Plan possible for kids with ADHD.

-The process of securing academic accommodations for your child with attention deficit disorder (ADHD) can be confusing — and intimidating.
-Follow these eight steps to take the hassle out of establishing an IEP or 504 Plan for ADHD.
+The process of securing academic accommodations for your child with attention deficit disorder (ADHD or ADD) can be confusing — and intimidating.
+Follow these eight steps to take the hassle out of requesting and establishing an IEP or 504 Plan for ADHD.

-Write a letter requesting an evaluation to see if your ADHD child might benefit from academic accommodations.
+Write a letter requesting an evaluation to see if your child with ADHD might benefit from academic accommodations.